Back to Living Real Change

 • Wash all vegetables and fruits with water, especially if you do not plan to cook them.

 • Cook all ground beef, pork, sheep meat, or sausage thoroughly.
-Make sure that the cooked meat is gray or brown throughout (not pink), any juices run clear, and the inside is hot.
+Ensure that the cooked meat is gray or brown throughout (not pink), any juices run clear, and the inside is hot.

-• Use a digital instant-read meat thermometer to make sure the temperature of the meat has reached a minimum of 160 degrees F.
+• Use a digital instant-read meat thermometer to ensure that the meat's temperature has reached a minimum of 160 degrees F.

-• If you are served an undercooked hamburger in a restaurant, send it back.
+• Send it back if you are served an undercooked hamburger in a restaurant.

 • Consume only pasteurized milk and milk products.
 Avoid raw milk.